High Flying Bird: Plot

 Ray heads to Back Court Day, an annual event at a community center featuring a basketball camp for local kids and appearances by star athletes.
 While Erick is signing autographs and answering questions, Jamero arrives with his mother in tow.
 Erick and Jamero confront each other about their Twitter argument; tensions rise as they trade insults.
 They end up playing a one-on-one basketball game, which is recorded by the kids on their phones.
 A video is posted on social media and goes viral, garnering 24 million views.
 Ray gets the idea to stream games on streaming services and social media sites like Snapchat, YouTube, and Netflix, thus enabling the players to make money during the lockout.
-Erick is not convinced and feels he could put his place in the NBA at risk.
+Erick is not convinced though, and feels he could put his place in the NBA at risk.
 Nevertheless, he accepts.

 The next day Sam meets with Ray to discuss their careers going forward.
 Sam mentions to Ray that Erick might fire him, as he's looking to "move laterally" within the company.
 Erick fires Ray for lying to him about the fact that everything was for money.
-However, Ray’s plan succeeds and the players who signed with the company remained signed, meaning that Erick was never in danger and will be able to play in the league once the lockout is over.
+However, Ray's plan succeeds and the players who signed with the company remained signed, meaning that Erick was never in danger and will be able to play in the league once the lockout is over.
 Ray reveals to Starr that the entire plan to take players to pay-per-view/streaming platforms was all a ruse to force the end of the lockout.
 It is implied that, through his actions, Ray has taken over Starr's position at the agency.
 Sam goes to work for the Players’ Association as she and Erick begin a relationship.
 Sam opens the package Ray gave Erick earlier, which he called a "Bible".
 The package contains Harry Edwards's book The Revolt of the Black Athlete.
 Sam begins to read it as Erick showers.
 Back at the agency, Ray is shown entering a meeting with Edwards.
 After Erick exits the shower and asks about the package, Sam replies: "You need to read this."